Weltgeist/Weltgeist/README.md

 - 🔭 I’m currently working as a control systems eng.(Matlab/Simulink/Speedgoat/ADO).I mainly do HVAC controls projects & R&D work.
 Previously to this,  I also worked as control systems eng. in the aerospace sector.
 - 💬 Ask me about robotics(Java,Python,C#).
 I do a lot of pro-bono robotics or/and I always have a personal robotics project going on.
 - ⚡ Fun fact: I'm a cross-country cyclist & I have biked MTL-NYC, MTL-TORONTO, CLT-ATL, CLT-DC.
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning React.js + Raspberry Pi.
 - ✈️MTL,QC,Canada ➡️Charlotte,NC,USA

 Stackoverflow: https://stackoverflow.com/users/13334023/weltgeist<br>